RedVelvetOth/RedVelvetOth.github.io/content/blog/intro-concurrency.md

 ### Unbuffered Channels

-A channel, is a communication vessel used by goroutines to interact with one another.
+A channel is a communication vessel used by goroutines to interact with one another.
 As stated before by default *Channels* are unbuffered, meaning they cannot hold information.
 Consequently, if an unbuffered *channel* receives some data it has to immediately send it somewhere.

 Let's look at this example